 The personal data we hold

 We hold some personal information about you to make sure we can help you learn and look after you at school.

-For the same reasons, we get information about you from some other places too – like other schools, the local council and the government.
+For the same reasons, we get information about you from some other places too – for example other schools, the local council and the government.